-Your homework will consist of reading the textbook, taking reading quizzes, and practicing back-of-thechapter and/or problems.
-Some of these activities (namely the reading quizzes) impact your grade directly, while others will have an indirect effect on other components of your grade.
+Your homework will consist of reading the textbook, and practicing solving problems.
+While the direct impact on your grade may be small, taking homework seriously will have an indirect effect on other components of your grade.
 For example, careful reading of the textbook and practicing problem-solving will typically result in better test performance than skipping these activities.